Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Main results

-As said in Introduction, when some factors have close values, estimation algorithms need to be modified.
-More precisely, we adopt the following theoretic model with $K$ different factor strengths $\alpha_1,\dots,\alpha_K$, each of them can appear $n_k$ times (equal factors), respectively.
-In other words,

-with $n_1+\dots+n_K=q_0$.
-When all the factors are unequal, differences between sample factor eigenvalues tend to a positive constant, whereas with two equal factors, such difference will tend to zero.
+As said in the Introduction, when some spikes are close each other, estimation algorithms need to be modified.
+More precisely, we adopt the following theoretic model with $K$ different spike strengths $\alpha_1,\dots,\alpha_K$, each of them can appear $n_k$ times (equal spikes), respectively.
+In other words, with $n_1+\dots+n_K=q_0$.
+When all the spikes are unequal, differences between sample spike eigenvalues tend to a positive constant, whereas with two equal spikes, such difference will tend to zero.
 This fact creates an ambiguity with those differences corresponding to the noise eigenvalues which also tend to zero.
-However, the convergence of the $\delta_{n,i}$'s, for $i > q_0$ (noise) is faster (in $O_{\mathbb{P}} (n^{-2/3})$) than that of the $\delta_{n,i}$ from equal factors (in $O_{\mathbb{P}} ( n^{-1/2} )$) as a consequence of Theorem 3.1 of Bai \& Yao \cite{Bai-Yao}.
+However, the convergence of the $\delta_{n,i}$'s, for $i > q_0$ (noise) is faster (in $O_{\mathbb{P}} (n^{-2/3})$) than that of the $\delta_{n,i}$ from equal spikes (in $O_{\mathbb{P}} ( n^{-1/2} )$) as a consequence of Theorem 3.1 of Bai \& Yao \cite{Bai-Yao}.
 This is the key feature we use to adapt the estimator (\ref{estimator}) to the current situation with a new threshold $d_n$.
 The precise asymptotic consistency is as follows.